-Winch Design has revealed a first look at the bespoke interior of the first 60 metre hybrid Amels 60 superyacht.
+It comes after Winch Design revealed the bespoke interior of the first 60 metre Amels 60 superyacht.

 The design team has taken inspiration from the geometric exterior design, resulting in an interior that "feels beachy and relaxed with a subtle masculine edge”.